Sudachi

 Sudachi (Citrus sudachi; Japanese: スダチ or 酢橘) is a small, round, green citrus fruit of Japanese origin that is a specialty of Tokushima Prefecture in Japan.
-It is a sour citrus, not eaten as fruit, but used as food flavoring in place of lemon or lime.
-Genetic analysis shows it to be the product of a cross between a yuzu and another citrus akin to the koji and tachibana orange.
+Harvested before it fully ripens to yellow, it is tart and not eaten as a table fruit but used to flavor sauces and marinades, desserts, and drinks in place of lemon or lime.
+Genetic analysis shows it to be the product of a cross between a yuzu and another citrus fruit akin to the koji and tachibana orange.